Stanford Law School J.D., 2002

 The Stanford Daily, Columnist (1990-1991)

-(California State Bar No. 225386) is a senior counsel at the firm.
-She is a litigator with almost fifteen years of experience.
+(California State Bar No. 225386) is a litigator with almost seventeen years of experience.
 Prior to joining the firm, her practice focused primarily on business litigation, including breach of contract, business torts, soft intellectual property disputes (trade secrets, trademarks, copyrights) and real estate-related litigation.
 She also has extensive experience in insurance litigation and representing entrepreneurial start-ups.
 She has also represented large multinational companies, non-profits and individuals.
 She prides herself in balancing the litigation and business goals of her specific clients.
 She is a graduate of Stanford University with a B.A. in History, and Stanford Law School.
 Before attending law school, she served as a political and policy aide, mostly in Washington, D.C.
 She currently serves as the President of the City of Los Angeles’ Board of Fire Commissioners, a position to which she was appointed to by Mayor Eric Garcetti during the summer of 2013.